john-kurkowski/john-kurkowski.github.io/src/content/about.md

   overflow tasks.
 I've worked remotely, asynchronously, and independently for years.

+* **Web tech stack.** You wanted buzzword bingo, you got it.
+I excel at browser JavaScript, Node.js, Python, JVM, CI/CD, Unix, and Git.

 * **Overcommunication.** I've been on both sides of the consultant vs. hiring in-house debate.
 If I'm unable to integrate well, _I'll be the squeaky wheel_.
 I want our collaboration to be efficient and a good experience for